PinGunter/AstraEngine/README.md

 This repository includes the core library wich is used as a dependency in projects that use it.
 To see some examples check out the [examples repository](https://github.com/PinGunter/AstraExamples).

-You can check the documentation [here](https://pingunter.github.io/AstraEngine)
+You can check the API reference [here](https://pingunter.github.io/AstraEngine)

 It currently supports ray-traced shadows, reflections and refraction.